Frequently Asked Questions about

 Am I too old to take up music?

 The idea that if you haven’t learned to play an instrument or read music by a certain age then you will never be able to is a myth.
 No one is too old to make music.
 Certainly young people absorb instruction more quickly – and sometimes more easily – than adults.
 But mature students have the advantages of greater concentration and a genuine interest in learning music for its own sake.
 There are two important considerations mature students should keep in mind, however:

 - Adults simply have less time on their hands than young people, and getting the most out of your music lessons takes regular practice.
 Will you have time to do his?

-- Mature students should also have realistic expectations about what they can accomplish.
-While you may not be able to make a career out of music, there can be great personal satisfaction and a real sense of achievement.
+- Mature students should also have realistic expectations about what they can do.
+While you may not be able to make a career out of music, you can certainly become an accomplished instrumentalist or singer.
 We have had many mature students who had given up their instruments years before, returned to music study at the New School and achieved Grade 8 or diploma level.

 Is my child too young?